- Admissions Home

 - Contact Us

 The University of New Mexico Office of Student Financial Aid has an office located in the law school, room 2514.
-Please email financial aid officer Carol Cravens, or call 505.277.9035 for assistance.
-All financial aid supporting documents for law students, including any requested forms or paperwork, should be sent directly to Ms. Cravens at the law school.
+Please email the School of Law Financial Aid Officer at firstname.lastname@example.org or call 505.277.9035 for assistance.
+All financial aid supporting documents for law students, including any requested forms or paperwork, should be sent directly the School of Law Office of Admissions and Financial Aid.

 The priority application deadline is March 1, 2014 for all need-based scholarships and specific named scholarships.